nrobb/TASTER_site/games.md

 </p>
 <p>Requires Android 2.0.1 or iOS 4.0.
 App Store age rating: 4+</p>
 <p>
 This game is free, and can be downloaded from either the Google Play Store (for Android tablet) or Apple App Store (for iPhone / iPad) by following the relevant link.
 The object of the game is to perform various tasks to fix up the house, using simple touch controls.
-It is not always obvious what the current task is, and so your child / the person you care for may need to explore each scene (by tapping on various objects) in order to discover the current objective.
 </p>
 <h3>Amazing Alex Free</h3>
 <p>